Sign up to our Newsletter

 Types of Bad Law School Personal Statements

-Aside from avoiding certain elements in your personal statement, there are also common types of bad law school personal statements you’ll want to avoid.
+Aside from avoiding some aspects of your personal statement, there are also common types of lousy law school personal statements you’ll want to avoid.

 The Pity Party

-Writing about an emotional event that tugs at the admissions committee’s heart strings can be an effective way to keep them connected to your story.
-However, ensure you don’t evoke pity as your main emotion.
-Making the judges feel bad for you won’t influence them to accept you into their programs!
+Writing about an emotional event that tugs at the admissions committee’s heartstrings can effectively keep them connected to your story.
+However, ensure you don’t evoke pity as your primary emotion.
+Pity won’t influence acceptance.

-The judges want to get a sense of your resilience; you want them to be impressed by your attitudes and motivation despite your adversity.
+Admissions officers want to gauge your resilience; you want them to be impressed by your attitudes and motivation despite your adversity.

 The Debby Downer

-Some students believe listing their flaws or weaknesses will make them appear more humble and down to earth.
-This isn’t the case!
+Some students believe listing their flaws or weaknesses will make them appear more humble and down to earth, but this isn’t true.
 You never know what types of skills or traits law schools will find admirable, so don’t sell yourself short by sharing specific weaknesses.

 The Overachiever

-You don’t want to sell yourself short, but you also don’t want to exaggerate your accomplishments to an unrealistic extent.
-The admissions committee will be able to tell!
+Don’t sell yourself short, but also don’t exaggerate your accomplishments.
+The admissions committee will be able to tell when you’re embellishing.

-You also want to avoid spending the majority of your personal statement listing all of your accomplishments and saying how great you are.
+You also want to avoid spending the majority of your personal statement listing all of your accomplishments and praising yourself.
 Your resume will already do this.

-Everyone has room for growth, so it would be more beneficial to focus on one big achievement and mention the backstory to it!
+Everyone has room for growth, so it would be more beneficial to focus on one significant achievement and mention its backstory.
 Was there anything in your way of this achievement?
 Did people doubt you?
-Is there an interesting, unexpected story involved?
+Is there an interesting, unexpected story there?
 Use these answers to guide your statement!

-If you need even more law school personal statement advice, make sure you speak with one of our law admissions experts.
+If you need even more advice on law school personal statements, speak with one of our law admissions experts.

 FAQs: Bad Law School Personal Statements

-If you have remaining questions about bad law school personal statements, read on to find your answers.
+If you still have questions about lousy law school personal statements, read on to find your answers.

 1. What Topics Should You Avoid in Law School Personal Statements?